search this site

 As a matter of the greatest urgency, we are calling for the broadest unity against the alarming rise in racism and fascism in Britain today.

-The BNP is seeking to attract votes on the basis of racism, Islamophobia, anti-Semitism, homophobia and the vilification of refugees and asylum seekers.
+The BNP sought to attract votes on the basis of racism, Islamophobia, anti-Semitism, homophobia and the vilification of refugees and asylum seekers.
 The BNP stands for the expulsion of Black and Asian people from this country, the destruction of the trade unions, the promotion of violence and hatred and the elimination of basic democratic rights.

 This represented a major electoral breakthrough for the BNP, giving them access to huge resources, influence, greater respectability, and the ability to work with other far right and fascist parties in Europe.

-Successful campaigning by UAF and antifascist activists in the 2010 general and local elections dealt the BNP a heavy electoral blow.
+Successful campaigning by UAF and antifascist activists in the 2010 general and local elections dealt the BNP heavy electoral blows.
 It lost more than half its council seats and was humiliated in its key target area of Barking and Dagenham, in east London, where it lost all 12 of its council seats and Griffin was pushed into third place in the Barking parliamentary seat.

 We believe that these dangers require a strong and united response from all those dedicated to freedom and democracy.
 We must combine our forces and unite in a broad and common front against this common threat.